-Carl Gustave Frederick Bilicke and his son Albert Clay came to Tombstone in the autumn of 1879.
-They were toting a lot of furniture with plans for a Tombstone hotel.
-Carl partnered with farmer Sam Wise, for financing.
+Carl Gustave Frederick Bilicke and his son Albert Clay came to Tombstone in autumn, 1879.
+With lots of furniture and plans for a Tombstone hotel.

-At first they erected a hotel tent on the North side of Allen Street, close to 4th.
-They had 50 beds, a bar with a restaurant, and a piano!
-But they immediately began working on a permanent structure.
-It became two stories.
-By 1880 Carl bought out his partner, so that he and his son were the sole owners.
+At first it was a hotel tent on the North side of Allen Street, close to 4th.
+(Just to the West was Brown’s Hotel.)
+With 50 beds, a bar and restaurant, plus a piano!
+They simultaneously worked on a permanent structure: two stories.

-The new lodging area of the finished hotel accommodated 25 upstairs.
+The New Lodging area of the finished hotel accommodated 25 upstairs.
 They also had a Ladies’ Parlor, sitting rooms, a meeting/event room, and a store.
-A front veranda facing an orange grove was a delightful addition.2
+The front veranda faced an orange grove, a delightful addition.2

-When the Earps began facing troubles from the Cowboys they decided to move out of their homes.
-They felt they would be safer temporarily living in a hotel.
+When the Earps began facing troubles from Cochise County Cowboys they moved out of their homes.
+They felt they’d be safer temporarily living in a hotel.
 Virgil and Allie, Wyatt and Morgan all moved into rooms in the Cosmopolitan Hotel.

-As the Tombstone population grew, and the reputation of the town spread - more and more hostelry rooms were needed.
+As the Tombstone population grew, and the reputation of the town spread.
+More hostelry rooms and lodging were needed.
 Enterprising business people headed straight to town to find their best spots.

 Some other favored Tombstone hotels were…

-With the end of World War II, U.S. citizens had an optimism that gave way to travel.
-Tombstone took part in that optimistic outlook, and began looking at their historic town.
+With World War II ending, U.S. citizens had optimism that encouraged travel.
+Tombstone took part in that positive outlook, and began appraising their historic town.
 A coast to coast roadway nicknamed “The Broadway of America” – actually U.S. Hwy.
-80 at that time ran directly through town.
+80, at that time ran directly through town.
 How exciting!

 Restoration of local history was in the works!
 Tourists could come to town, making it a destination.
-Tombstone hotel rooms would be needed.
+Hotel rooms in Tombstone Arizona would be needed.

 In 1946 a plan was presented to the city council.
-To refurbish the old court house, and make it a hotel.
-In February 1948 the Tombstone Hotel Corporation was formed to carry out this plan.
-The facility was to have 60 rooms, each with a private bath.
-Work began on the building.
-The funding to complete this project never did get it off the ground.
-Work was slow - probably a good thing.
-The lease they held from the city was revoked in 1952 for breach of contract.2
+To refurbish the old court house, making it a Tombstone hotel.
+In February 1948 the Tombstone Hotel Corporation was formed to fulfill this.
+The facility was to have 60 rooms with a private bath.
+Work began.
+But funding for completion was never produced.
+Work was slow.
+Probably a good thing.
+The city lease they held was revoked in 1952 for breach of contract.2

-Instead work began to restore it as the Courthouse it had been.2 The rest is history!
+Instead work began for restoration as the Courthouse it had historically been.2 The rest is history!

 1 Weekly Nugget (1879, October 28).